 For those of us living on Long Island, recruitment is more difficult given our high cost of living.
 One glimmer of hope is that according to our local resources at our tech schools and every flight school on Long Island enrollment is at its highest levels in years!
 Several airports on Long Island have build new hangars to accommodate the significant increase of aircraft moving into our area due to overcrowding and exorbitant hangar costs at White Plains and Teterboro Airports.

-If you are interested in being a committee member for LIBAA, that may be a possibility.
-We have a variety of committees ranging from government affairs, career development and more.
-It’s a great way to network, have some fun, expand your skills and use your experience to advance local aviation causes.
+On a separate note, LIBAA’s annual golf event at Rock Hill country club will be held on May 24th.
+It is always a great time to see old friends, have some fun and network.
+Please email Doris if you would like to attend or help with this event at firstname.lastname@example.org .
+Last year’s fall networking event was held at Top Golf and thoroughly enjoyed by all!
+Feel free to check out our photo gallery on the LIBAA page to see what we’ve been up to!
+If you’re interested in becoming a committee member for LIBAA, please let us know.
+We have a variety of committees ranging from government affairs, career development, industry news and more.
+It’s a great way to network, have some fun, expand your skills, and use your experience to advance local aviation causes.
 If you ready to give back to our industry, reach out to any board member and tell them you’re interested.

-From all of us at LIBAA, we wish you, your family and friends good health and prosperity in the new year and its our hope that we will be seeing you all soon at our aviation events once again.
+From all of us at LIBAA, we wish you, your family and friends good health, happiness, and prosperity in 2023 and years to come.